 How to Exchange Currency at a Casino

-When in a casino, just ask an employee to point you towards the cashier’s window.
+When in a casino, just ask an employee to point you toward the cashier’s window.
 There may not be many signs, as the casino doesn’t want players to cash out too early.
 However, many friendly workers can show you the way.

 At the window, make sure to inquire about the exchange rate and fees.
 Some casinos offer to make the exchange for no fees, while others may require a little extra money.

-Don’t walk away from the cashiers counter until you’ve counted your money.
-While exchanging currency at a casino in Las Vegas is very safe, mistakes can happen and once you leave the counter no adjustments will be made.
+Don’t walk away from the cashier’s counter until you’ve counted your money.
+While exchanging currency at a casino in Las Vegas is very safe, mistakes can happen, and once you leave the counter, no adjustments will be made.